ChristianQueinnec/CodeGradXlib/README.md

 Users that are also potential authors of Exercises may submit a new exercise that is, a tar-gzipped file with a precise structure., An Exercise is then returned from which an author's report may be obtained telling whether the Exercise was deployed or not.
+Grading reports must be valid XML document with respect to the grammar mentioned above.
+If the new exercise produces invalid document or if the grading scripts are erroneous a problem report can also be obtained from the job: see the `getProblemReport` method.

 Users may gather students' answers in a big tar gzipped file and submit all these answers against one Exercise in a Batch.
 A Batch object is